SaidCraft/DevOps-Learning-Docker/docker-notes/notes.md

 ## Docker Compose

-As the project grow, managing multiple contaienrs manually become complex.
+As the project grow, managing multiple containers manually become complex.

 **Docker Compose** is a tool that help you define and run **multi-container applications** using a YAML file.